docusign-dxe/drupal-field_group/README.txt

   field_group is a module that will group a set of fields.
 In Drupal8, with fields, one means all fields that come from fieldable entities.
-  You can add fieldgroups in several types with their own format settings. field_group has API functions to add your own formatter and rendering for it.
+  You can add fieldgroups in several types with their own format settings. field_group uses plugins to add your own formatter and rendering for it.
   One of the biggest improvements to previous versions, is that fieldgroups have unlimited nesting, better display control.